lyndskg/youtube-to-mp3-xor-wav/README.md

 <a name="est"></a>
 ### Time Estimate:
-Considering the phases and development times mentioned above, the estimated time of completion for the entire `ytconv3rt3r` project is approximately 20 weeks (5 months).
+Considering the phases and development times mentioned above, the estimated time of completion for the entire `ytconv3rt3r` project is approximately 20 weeks (*5 months*).

 However, the timeline can be influenced by factors such as team size, resources, complexity of AI/ML integration, and any unforeseen challenges that may arise during development.

-&nbsp;

-Please note that the timeline is a rough estimate and may vary depending on the specific circumstances and any additional features or enhancements you may decide to include during the development process.\
+**<ins>Note</ins>:** The timeline is a rough estimate and may vary depending on the specific circumstances and any additional features or enhancements you may decide to include during the development process.\
 It's essential to plan and allocate resources accordingly to ensure the project's successful completion.